pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Charts.md

 The charts can be implemented leveraging on [UIBinder](http://www.gwtproject.org/doc/latest/DevGuideUiBinder.html) feature of GWT or also programmatically.

-Using as example a Line chart, here is an example how to include it into a UIBinder file (be sure to have into ypur classpath the `charba-[version.release]-gwt.jar` file):
+Using as example a Line chart, here is an example how to include it into a UIBinder file (be sure to have into your classpath the `charba-[version.release]-gwt.jar` file):

 ```xml
 <ui:UiBinder xmlns:ui="urn:ui:com.google.gwt.uibinder"